rich-ma/aA-study-guide/week 1/day 3.md

         4. ISP cache
  4. What is the difference between the memory heap and call stack in javascript?
  5. What is one problem with programming languages that are fully single-threaded
+   - they cannot run code asychronously and can end up with blocking that might stop code from running quickly.
+   -